nickrusso42518/stig/README.md

   - l3pr
 ```

+Different operating systems will have different CLI syntax for the same
+features, so separate rulesets are needed per OS.
+In the `rules/` directory,
+there is a subdirectory for each OS, such as `ios`, `xr`, `asa`, and `nxos`.
+Each configuration file must contain a `!@#type:type_name` directive at
+the top of the file to indicate what the OS is.

 The components of a rule file are described below:
   * `severity`: The category number of 1, 2, or 3.
 Documentation only.
   * `desc`: Summarized explanation of the rule; be succinct.